dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Notes/To-Do's.md

 	- Get better with PowerShell and Bash scripting
 - Expand on the Programming Languages page
 - Tidy up the main index of this vault
+- Rationalise topics in this Vault/Book.
+	- ie Put all "Hardware" related topics under a main topic of Hardware, etc
 -